chris-j-akers/MSALPublicClientTokenHandler/README.md

 The `MSALPublicClientTokenHandler` class handles re-authentication using persisted refresh tokens so that authentication is only required the first time a Python script runs.
 You should only be asked to re-authenticate if it can't receive a token from the MSAL cache or if it doesn't have a working refresh token in storage.

+**This class requires MSAL.
+For a token handler that doesn't require MSAL, see here: https://github.com/chris-j-akers/OneDriveTokenHandler/tree/master**

 It's a pretty simple wrapper class that attempts to retrieve tokens, using methods provided by `MSAL` in this order:

 1. Directly from the `MSAL` cache